-Live vaccines (also called ‘attenuated vaccines’) contain viruses that have been weakened, though not destroyed, in a laboratory.
+Live vaccines – also called attenuated vaccines – contain viruses that have been weakened, but not destroyed, in a laboratory.

-Because a live vaccine is the closest thing to a natural infection it typically produces a strong immune response and often confers lifelong protection.
+Because a live vaccine is the closest thing to a natural infection, it typically produces a strong immune response and often gives lifelong protection.

 Thiomersal (mercury) in vaccines

-Thiomersal is a preservative which contains small amounts of mercury.
-It’s used to prevent the growth of bacteria or fungi in the vaccine.
+Thiomersal is a preservative that contains small amounts of mercury.
+It's used to prevent the growth of bacteria or fungi in the vaccine.

 High doses of mercury can be toxic to the brain and other organs.
-However, no harmful effects have been linked with the level of thiomersal used in such small amounts in vaccines.
+However, no harmful effects have been linked with the level of thiomersal used in the small amounts present in vaccines.

-Although there have been concerns in the past that thiomersal-containing vaccines can cause autism, there is no scientific evidence that this is the case.
+Although there have been concerns in the past that vaccines that contain thiomersal can cause autism, there is no scientific evidence that this is the case.

-The World Health Organization (WHO) has stated that there is no risk from thiomersal in vaccines.
-Read the full WHO statement.
+The World Health Organization (WHO) has stated there is no risk from thiomersal in vaccines – read the WHO statement in full.

 Thiomersal is no longer used in any of the vaccines routinely given to babies and young children in the NHS childhood immunisation programme.